Rapptz/discord.py/docs/api.rst

     .. attribute:: team_user

         The user is a Team User.
+    .. attribute:: partner_or_verification_application

+        The user has a partner or verification application.
     .. attribute:: system

         The user is a system user (i.e. represents Discord officially).

+        .. versionadded:: 2.0
     .. attribute:: has_unread_urgent_messages

         The user has an unread system message.
     .. attribute:: bug_hunter_level_2

         The user is a Bug Hunter Level 2.
+    .. attribute:: underage_deleted

+        The user has been flagged for deletion for being underage.

+        .. versionadded:: 2.0
     .. attribute:: verified_bot

         The user is a Verified Bot.